OtherDevOpsGene/intro-to-terraform-and-ansible/demo-09/README.md

 permissions, I am going to run this as a demonstration from my laptop.

-To make our system more realistic, I'll put a load balancer in place in front of the webservers.
+To make our system more realistic, I'll put a load balancer in place in front of the web servers.
 Other than that, I'll just repeat the [previous lesson](../lesson-08/README.md), but add in the pieces to run Terraform and Ansible together.

 I have prepared a video of these steps to accompany the descriptions below if you want to see them in action.
+It may not match exactly if I have updated this demonstration.

 * [demo-09 video](https://youtu.be/S4MeMONH5Cw)